RenanZanelato/Database.MongoDB.Migration/README.md

     }
 }
 ```
-Now you are ready to use the MongoDB database migration system provided by MongoMigration.
+Now you are ready to use the MongoDB database migration system provided by MongoDBMigration.

 ## Contribution
 Contributions are welcome!
 If you encounter an issue, have any ideas, or want to add a new feature, feel free to open an issue or submit a pull request.